 Mt Druitt Apprehended Violence Order (AVO)

 A Provisional Apprehended Violence Order was applied for by the Police on behalf of the victim.
 Later that month, the victim and MD were still living together.
 The victim told MD that she was going to visit her brother’s house for the day.
 MD prevented her from leaving the house and caused the victim to feel scared.
-MD then produced an orange Stanley knife and stated that he would slash her if she tried to leave.
+He then produced an orange Stanley knife and stated that he would slash her if she tried to leave.
 MD eventually let the victim leave, who went to a friend’s house.
 She went to Mt Druitt Police Station to report the incident.

 Mt Druitt Local Court: common assault and stalk